simianAstronaut/pi-hole-visualizer/README.md

 `-i {10, 30, 60, 120}, --interval {10, 30, 60, 120}`
 Specify interval time in minutes.
 Defaults to one hour.

-`-c {basic, traffic, ads, alternate}, --color {basic, traffic, ads, alternate}`
+`-c {basic, traffic, ads}, --color {basic, traffic, ads}`
-Specify 'basic' to generate the default red chart, 'traffic' to represent the level of network traffic, 'ads' to represent the percentage of ads blocked, or 'alternate' to switch between traffic level and ad block percentage.
+Specify 'basic' to generate the default red chart, 'traffic' to represent the level of network traffic, or 'ads' to represent the percentage of ads blocked.

-`-r, --ripple`
-Generates a ripple effect when producing the chart.

 `-a ADDRESS, --address ADDRESS`
 Specify address of dns server, defaults to localhost.